leokolln/cppaikit/README.md

 * http://riverliu.net/ai/

 ## Other
-* Brain icon used on Bitbucket avatar done by: [Freepik](http://www.freepik.com) from https://www.flaticon.com - _CC 3.0 BY_
+* Icon used on Bitbucket avatar done by: [Freepik](http://www.freepik.com) from https://www.flaticon.com - _CC 3.0 BY_